 Similar to coral cactus brown spots, the problem of coral cactus dying is because of improper watering as well (both over and under-watering).
 So water on time, and water the soil directly, not the plant.

-Euphorbia lactea cristata, also known as coral cactus, is a type of Euphorbia plant from the family Euphorbiaceae.
+Euphorbia lactea cristata is a type of Euphorbia plant from the family Euphorbiaceae.
 Crown of Thorns (Euphorbia Milii), African Milk Tree, and Euphorbia caput-medusae are among the plants that the coral cactus is related to.

 The long-lived and perennial Euphorbia lactea cristata originates from the nurseries of experimental horticulturists.
-As it’s in fact a grafting of two types of Euphorbia: Euphorbia lacteal (crest), and Euphorbia neriifolia (root and stock).
+As it is in fact a grafting of two types of Euphorbia: Euphorbia lacteal (crest), and Euphorbia neriifolia (root and stock).

 This houseplant has an eye-catching crest-like shape very similar to ocean coral, explaining its most famous common name.
 Other common names for this coral cactus include Crested Candelabra, Crested Euphorbia, Candelabra, and Crested Elkhorn.